Sections

 • Even if guest editors exert no influence, journal editors may be biased toward acceptance.
 After approving a special issue proposal & investing time and effort into the project, no one wants a special issue to fall through.
 However, leading humanities journals often boast low acceptance rates (frequently under 20% and sometimes under 10%); if special issues actually hewed to those accepetance rates, they’d frequently be left with too few articles.

-• Special issue contributors are not a random/representative sample of the profession (see below)
+• Special issue contributors are not a representative sample of the profession

-• Lack of information, even with open CFPs
+• Poorly circulated information, even with open CFPs

-• May be linked to events with open CFPs (like conference panels or roundtables), but later closed to new contributors
+• Special issues may be linked to events with open CFPs (like conference panels or roundtables), but later close to new contributors

-• with resources to build extensive networks (such as time, stable employment, funding, and personal circumstances that allow for frequent travel and conference attendance)
+• with resources to build extensive networks (e.g., time, stable employment, funding, and personal circumstances that allow for frequent travel and conference attendance)

 • affiliated with prestigious institutions